passiweinberger/nostradamIQ/README.md

 If you watch close, history does nothing but repeat itself."
 -Someone smart

+For Question, Ideas or anything else, do not hesitate to [get in touch](mailto:info@nostradamiq.org)!
 __________________________________________________________________________________________________________________

 Thanks to the NuPIC-Community, Austin, Lab75 and many more for help!